Quantum spin liquids of Rydberg excitations in a honeycomb lattice induced by density-dependent Peierls phases: nature of the liquid phase

-Here, we take the loop product in the $x$-twisting angle only.
-The Chern number can then be calculated as the winding of the many-body Zak phase
+The absence of degeneracy in the topological non-trivial regime would point to a symmetry protected topological phase (SPT).
+Our model has a $U\left(1\right)$ symmetry associated with particle-number conservation.
+There is a full classification of SPT phases \cite{Wen-PRB-2013} and for bosons in $d=2$ spatial dimensions with $U(1)$ symmetry different phases characterized by a $\mathbf{Z}$-quantized topological invariant exist, corresponding to the ${\cal H}^{1+d}[U(1),U(1)]$ cohomology group \cite{Wen-PRB-2013}.
+We note, however, that our finding of an odd-valued Chern number is different from the Chern numbers $C=\pm 2$ of the bosonic integer quantum Hall effect (BIQH) found e.g. in Ref.\cite{He2015} for bosons on a honeycomb lattice with NN and (different) density-dependent NNN hopping at unit filling and in Ref.\cite{Sterdyniak-PRL-2015} or \cite{Liu-PRB-2019} for bosons with internal degrees of freedom. {\resubmark The odd value of $C$ is also different than expected form the classification of interacting integer topological phases put forward in \cite{Lu-PRB-2012}.}

-In doing so, we obtain for $g=0.42$ a Chern number of $C=1$ to within numerical precision.
-We checked that the Chern number did not change when adding potential disorder of $\pm 0.1 J$.
-For comparison, the calculation of the Chern number in the $\ang{120}$ phase but close to the transition to phase $\mathrm{II}$, i.e. for $g=0.8$, yields $C=0$ again to within numerical precision.
-We note that our finding of an odd-valued Chern number is different from the Chern numbers $C=\pm 2$ of the bosonic integer quantum Hall effect (BIQH) found in Ref.\cite{He2015} for bosons on a honeycomb lattice with NN and (different) density-dependent NNN hopping at unit filling and in Ref.\cite{Sterdyniak-PRL-2015} or \cite{Liu-PRB-2019} for bosons with internal degrees of freedom.
-We did not calculate a Chern number for the disordered and gapless regime $\mathrm{I}$, as varying the twisting angles mixes the ground-state with excited states.
+{\resubmark We are not able to perform a proper finite-size scaling using ED simulations and for the unambiguous verification of the gapfulness of phase II more sophisticated methods are needed.
+Corresponding investigations using DMRG and a novel tensor network approach are under way and will be reported elsewhere \cite{Marcello}.
+In particular for a Dirac QSL it is difficult to verify the gaplessness of the system, but the dependence of the collective gap on twisting angles is a signature of such a gapless spin liquid \cite{PhysRevX.7.031020}.
+In Fig.~\ref{fig:gap_vs_twist} we have therefore analyzed the size of the gap for different twists of the boundary conditions.
+While the gap remains always finite, it shows a strong dependence.}